List of screw drives: Spline socket

 As a makeshift if the correct spline key is not available, a spline socket screw can be turned with any screwdriver designed to drive slotted screws that fits into the socket such that the width of the blade occupies the major diameter of the socket and the thickness of the blade permits it to fit between adjacent splines.
 This makeshift does not permit as much torque to be applied to the screw as can be applied with the correct spline key, due to concentration of stress that can damage the socket or screwdriver.

 The spline socket drive system was patented in the United States in 1913 by Dwight S. Goodwin and initially produced by the Goodwin Hollow Set Screw Company.
 Spline socket screws are used in avionics, high reliability applications, cameras, air brakes, construction and farm equipment and astronomy equipment.

 Combination drives

 Some screws have heads designed to accommodate more than one kind of driver, sometimes referred to as combo-head or combi-head.
 The most common of these are a combination of a slotted/Phillips head.

 Other combinations are a Phillips and Robertson, a Robertson and a slotted, a Torx and a slotted and a triple-drive screw that can take a slotted, Phillips or a Robertson.

+In some cases a combination head can be driven by either of two types of driver, but best results are obtained with a special driver for the specific combination head.